-Throughout a child’s enrolment at Children’s Hearing & Speech Centre of BC, diagnostic teaching determines if the child is getting the support services and modifications necessary for listening and spoken language success.
+Throughout a child’s time at Children’s Hearing & Speech Centre of BC, diagnostic teaching determines if the child is getting the support services and modifications necessary for listening and spoken language success.

-Children’s Hearing & Speech Centre of BC admits students of any race, colour, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, colour, sex, national and ethnic origin in administration of its educational policies, admissions policies, or bursary programs.
+Children’s Hearing & Speech Centre of BC admits children of any race, colour, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to children at the centre.
+It does not discriminate on the basis of race, colour, sex, national and ethnic origin in administration of its policies, admissions policies, or bursary programs.